Google Forms response cap

 Send an email when the limit is reached so the operator knows the form closed.

-A response cap can run alongside scheduled open and close times.
-For session-based forms, choice quotas can also remove filled answer options while the overall form remains open.
+A response cap can run alongside a native close date.
+For session-based forms, FormGuard choice quotas can also remove filled answer options while the overall form remains open.

 FormGuard is free of charge during public launch while real-world feedback is collected.